 The AMA strongly supports comprehensive medical liability reform (MLR), including reasonable limits on non-economic damages similar to successful reforms in California and Texas.

 The "Patient Protection and Affordable Care Act" (ACA) included multiple provisions concerning the establishment and implementation of national care and practice standards and guidelines for health care providers, with potential for new causes of legal action against physicians.
 The AMA believes physicians should not have to worry about potential new causes of action or liability exposure in their attempts to develop new ways to improve the quality and efficiencies of care.

 On April 10, Rep. Phil Gingrey (R-GA), who has long been a proponent for MLR, introduced H.R.
 1473, the "Standard of Care Protection Act of 2013."
-This bill would clarify that the care standards and guidelines specified in the ACA cannot be used to create new causes of legal action against physicians providing care to patients.
+The Senate companion bill S. 1769 was introduced by Sen. Pat Toomey (R-PA) on November 21, 2013.
+This legislation would clarify that the care standards and guidelines specified in the ACA, Medicare and Medicaid statutes cannot be used to create new causes of legal action against physicians providing care to patients.
 In addition, it would preserve state medical liability laws.
 AMA supports H.R.
-1473.
+1473 and S. 1769.